Kate Middleton's Latest Video Chat Will Boost Your Mood

 by Alyssa Morin | Sun., May.
 3, 2020 8:23 AM

-Laughter is still the best medicine.
+Laughter is the best medicine!

 With heartwarming and inspiring video chats becoming the norm amid the Coronavirus pandemic, it's easy to see why Kate Middleton is partaking in them.